|

 It was reconstructed in 2004 to modernize the entrance and provide

-16 double rooms for the new mini Hotel Stary Nevsky (The Old Nevsky
+16 double rooms for the new mini Hotel Stary Nevsky (The Old

 Hotel).
-Yet another mini jumping on the hotel bandwagon is the Royal
+Yet another mini jumping on the hotel bandwagon is the

-Antares Hotel also located in this building.
+Royal Antares Hotel also located in this building.
+Five fashion

 |